zompiexx/wargames/README.md

   * Provides Kermit and Dialer programs
   * Customisable drive B: commands using cpm_commands.txt data file
   * DTMF dialer added
+  * cool-retro-term included in install.sh script
+  * Viewdata Font added to install.sh script and Backspace Key in cool-retro-term fixed in all programs

 * Dialer Program
   *   Dialer - calls WOPR program and connects to WOPR (and other systems when written and linked)